 Accounts in the name of the business help to establish business credit and also keep legal separation should that ever become an issue.
 (I’m not a lawyer, so talk with a business lawyer to confirm the legal separation.)

 I also recommend keeping track of expenses with some sort of accounting software.
 There are lots of options available to fit every budget.
-Quickbooks, Freshbooks, Wave, and Xero are all great options.
+Quickbooks, Freshbooks, and Wave are all great options.
 Using software allows you to keep track of income and expenses, helps you understand the financial health of your company, and also allows for easier tax time.

 If you are just getting started or overwhelmed by bookkeeping software, then a simple spreadsheet might do the trick.